brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Time to Hunt**

+Outstanding thriller that kept building and moving throughout.
+I saw this on a sci-fi list, but for the most part this felt like a slightly alternate reality, vs something in the future.
+Very fun.

 **Bad Boys for Life**

 This series is epically ridiculous, and fun throughout.
 Everyone seems to be having fun, and there’s a lot of wild action and even a surprise third act trip out of the country.